 What is a Chatbot?

-The second is the rules-based chatbot.
-This variety uses if-then logic to pull topic areas from user queries.
+The second type is the rules-based chatbots and they’re a bit more complex than the menu-based ones.
+This chatbot uses if-then logic to pull topic areas from user queries.
 A programmer might code a rules-based bot to understand if the user mentions the word “size chart” or any synonyms, then offer the corresponding image.
 These bots can be slow to program and are not particularly human-like.
 Though users often expect clearly robotic responses to arbitrary questions.

-The third is the keyword recognition chatbot.
-Using Natural Language Processing (NLP) — a shockingly realistic modeling technique– keyword recognition bots can infer meaning from relevant vocabulary and respond freely.
+The third is the keyword recognition chatbot, and it’s a shockingly realistic modeling technique that uses customizable keywords integrated with an Artificial Intelligence application – Natural Language Processing (NLP).
+As a result of this integration, the keyword recognition bots can infer meaning from relevant vocabulary and respond freely.

 Machine Learning Chatbots

 The fourth and final variation is the machine learning chatbot.
 Machine learning is more powerful than the others because of its uncanny ability to remember previous conversations with users.
 This memory permits tailored responses for repeat users.
 Also, it’s predictive, data-driven, and more conversational.

 Not every business needs a bot that will pass the Turing Test.
 Still, considering the drastic innovations in computing recently, the brightest bots of today will pale in comparison to tomorrow’s tech.